 Can you transfer my prescriptions from a retail pharmacy to your home delivery pharmacy?

 If you have existing maintenance prescriptions that are eligible, you can request to have them transferred from a retail pharmacy and delivered to you through our home delivery pharmacy.
 To review your home delivery opportunities, go to the Home page and for any medication that displays a purple "Transfer to Home Delivery" option, click the button, then select the item and click "add to cart."After you add your retail medication to the cart, you will need to go through the checkout process in order to finalize the transfer to home delivery.
 Express Scripts will then reach out to your doctor to receive their approval.

 How long does it take to get my medications when I use home delivery?

-- Renewals ordered online will usually be delivered in 5-8 days once we receive your physician's approval of the renewal prescription.
-Mailed-in renewals will usually arrive in 7-11 days, once we receive your order.
+- Renewals ordered online are usually delivered in 5 to 8 days once we receive your physician's approval of the renewal.
+Renewals that are mailed to us usually arrive 7 to 11 days after we receive your order.

-Estimates for shipping may change if the order is processed differently than expected or if the delivery method is changed while the prescription is in process.
+Estimates for shipping may change if the order is not processed as expected or if the delivery method is changed while the prescription is in process.
 The most up-to-date status is provided online as soon as it is available.